cfkubo/rmq-workshop/k8s/readme.md

 ![RabbitMQ Screenshot](../static/grafana.png)

-### 🚀🐰📦 LAB 6: Everyday I'm Shovelling 🚀🐰📦
+### 🚀🐰📦 LAB 6: Shovel Plugin Everyday I'm Shovelling 🚀🐰📦

+We have enabled Shovel pulgin on the cluster via yaml configurations.
 Shovel is an amazing plugin you can leverage to move messages from one to another queue.

 Usecases:
 - Moving messages between queues on same or different cluster